opengovsg/postmangovsg/docs/api-usage.md

 - Single API call to send email
 - Reuse Postman.gov.sg's whitelisting to ensure deliverability to SGMail
+- File attachments (max 2 attachments per email, 2MB each)

 Emails sent using the transactional API have the following limitations:

 - There will be no delivery status available
 - Email template will not be applied
 - No variable substitution
+- Rate limited to 10 mails/s (429 error thrown if rate limit is exceeded)

+For more details on usage, refer to our Swagger docs [here](https://api.postman.gov.sg/docs/#/Email/post_transactional_email_send)

 ### 1. Send email

+Without attachments

 ```bash
 curl --location --request POST 'https://api.postman.gov.sg/v1/transactional/email/send' \